Musitano crime family: Weakened position and hits on Pat Musitano

 Since the deaths of his protectors (Vito Rizzuto in 2013 and Tony Musitano in 2019), Pat had been "living on borrowed time", former Hamilton police detective Paul Manning told the Toronto Star.
 Manning also said that at the time of Pat's murder, he had made enemies due to a scam that involved attracting investors to a gravel business.
 Pat's life had been at risk for some years according to the Toronto Sun, "Pat Musitano signed his death warrant on May 31, 1997, just minutes after longtime underworld chieftain Johnny Papalia hit the sidewalk dead ...".
 On July 17, two cars were burned and the word "rat" was painted on the garage of Avignone's home in Hamilton.
 In an interview with CBC News, criminologist Anna Sergi stated about the incident at Avignone's home that, "It may have been a sign that mobsters think Avignone either betrayed Musitano for another gang or broke the rule of omertà — the Mafia's code of silence — and is speaking with law enforcement."
 Other sources led the CBC journalist to state that there would probably be "continued mob violence in Hamilton ...
 Musitano's killers may try to take over [as the Hamilton mob] — but no one can prove who is responsible yet."

 On July 22, London police identified human remains found on July 19 as Grant Edward Norton, an Ingersoll man who had been reported missing on July 12 by his family, and later ruled the death as a homicide.
 According to the Hamilton Spectator, Norton was a partner in a construction company and Pat Musitano was a minority shareholder.
 The firm, Havana Group Supplies, was charged with six counts of illegal dumping and had been under investigation for fraud; Norton was facing seven fraud-related charges related to the dumping.
 There were no charges against Pat Musitano but according to the Spectator "It had been alleged in a court document that Musitano was receiving under-the-table payments for loads of soil that were being dumped ... in rural Flamborough."
 The company's principal pled guilty to fraud in March 2020 but Norton failed to attend court and a warrant was out for his arrest at the time that his body was found.
-In 2016, Norton had been convicted of several charges after he was found in possession of illegal drugs and packaging materials.
-On August 20, London police announced that Norton's murder had "no connection whatsoever" to Musitano's based on a "mountain of information."
+On August 20, 2020, London police announced that Norton's murder had "no connection whatsoever" to Musitano's based on a "mountain of information."